bsmaha/100-plumbing-questions/README.md

 - **Why is there low water pressure in my bathroom?**
 Low water pressure in the bathroom can result from mineral buildup in the faucet aerator, a partially closed shut-off valve, or plumbing issues.
 Clean or replace the aerator, ensure the shut-off valve is fully open, and check for other possible obstructions in the pipes.
 - **How do I fix a bathtub drain that's not draining?**
 If your bathtub drain is clogged, start by removing hair and debris from the drain cover.
 Use a plunger or a drain snake to clear the clog.
 For stubborn clogs, consider using a natural mixture of baking soda and vinegar.
-If the issue persists, contact a plumber for assistance.
+[Bathroom plumbing](https://www.chooseaaronservices.com/professional-tips/plumbing/the-ugly-truth-about-your-bathroom-plumbing-dont-let-it-drain-your-wallet/) can get overwhelming even for the most ambitious folks, contact a plumber for assistance.
 - **How do I unclog a toilet?**
 Use a plunger to unclog a toilet by creating a seal and applying pressure to dislodge the blockage.
 If the plunger doesn't work, try using a toilet auger or a combination of baking soda and vinegar.
 If the clog persists, it's best to consult a plumber to prevent further damage.
 - **How can I prevent mold in my bathroom?**